 Your packing checklist should include lightweight clothing, sunscreen, bug repellent, insect repellent, a sun hat, or a baseball cap with a brim to afford protection from intense sun exposure.
-You should also bring along any medication that will be needed during your stay in Jamaica – including contact lens solution if required.
+You should also bring any prescription medications needed during your stay in Jamaica – including contact lens solution.

-It is important to always carry travelers’ diarrhea treatments with you when traveling abroad as unhygienic conditions may result in travelers’ stomach sickness.
-Finally, put together some reading material or some entertainment that you enjoy on the plane ride.
+It is important to always carry travelers’ diarrhea treatments with you, as unhygienic conditions may result in travelers’ stomach sickness.
+Finally, put together some reading material or entertainment you enjoy on the plane ride.

 What is the dress code in Jamaica?

-In Jamaica, there is no specific dress code.
-You can wear what you would wear in a US public area.
+In Jamaica, there are no specific dress codes.
+You can wear what you would wear in public areas in the United States.
 Dress codes depend on where you are going.
 If you’re not sure, then be conservative at all times.